RadAlpaca11/robot-experiments/Notes/CogACTnotes.md

 # Getting it working
-**We are currently unable to run the model (more details below)**
+**We are currently unable to run the model (more details below)** Needs cuda to run.

+Loading the VLA takes a few minutes (5+) even with the small size model.

 We used miniconda to set up the environment:
 ```